-ESG in MENA: Why It's Shifting to Risk & Governance
+ESG in MENA: Why Ownership Is Moving from Sustainability Team to Risk & Governance

-ESG in MENA: Why It's Shifting to Risk & Governance
+ESG in MENA: Why Ownership Is Moving from Sustainability Team to Risk & Governance

 Introduction